vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-azure.md

 az vm image terms accept --publisher vmware-inc --offer tkg-capi --plan k8s-1dot21dot2-ubuntu-2004 --subscription $AZURESUBSCRIPTION
 ```

-**Note:** Because of permission issues, you will have to log out and log in to the bootstrap VM after installing Docker and before you download and install the Tanzu components.
+> **Note** Because of permission issues, you will have to log out and log in to the bootstrap VM after installing Docker and before you download and install the Tanzu components.

 If you prefer not to copy paste code, you can use the following sample script files: